 The department offers ABET accredited baccalaureate degree programs in both Electrical Engineering and Computer Engineering.
 In our graduate program, the department offers ME and MS degrees in Electrical Engineering and Computer Engineering, and PhD in Electrical and Computer Engineering respectively.
 The ME program is professionally oriented and suitable for students interested in entering the job market, whereas the MS program is more research-oriented and is suited for students interested in pursuing a PhD.

 Besides our strong academic programs, the ECE department has an excellent tradition of funded research and scholarly works.
 The department is consistently ranked amongst the top 30 by National Science Foundation (NSF) based on research expenditure.
-The department is home to the world-renowned Center for Bioelectrics, where our faculty members are working on innovative ways to use pulsed electric fields to cure cancers.
-The faculty in the Applied Technology Center (ARC) are engaged in cutting edge research on materials and devices.
+The department is home to the Applied Research Center (ARC) wherein our faculty are engaged in cutting edge research on materials and devices.
+The department has strong ties to the world-renowned Center for Bioelectrics, where our faculty are working on innovative ways to use pulsed electric fields to cure cancer.
 The department also has a strong presence in the very successful Virginia Modeling and Simulation Center (VMASC).
 In addition to the centers, we have several very successful laboratories which are directed by individuals or a group of faculty members.
 This website has detailed information on the research and teaching activities of members of the ECE department.
 In addition you will find valuable information on our academic programs and course offerings.
 I invite you to learn more about us, and please feel free to contact any faculty member if you have questions about our research or academic programs.
 Best wishes as you consider us in pursuit of your educational goals.

 Dr. Khan M. Iftekharuddin, Professor and Chair

 - Master of Science in Electrical and Computer Engineering

 - Master of Engineering in Electrical and Computer Engineering